 2.2.
 Dry matter accumulation (g m-2)

 Plants per square meter were selected randomly at 30, 60 and 90 DAS and at harvest and they were cut close to the ground surface.
 Plants were sun dried and collected individually in paper bags after cutting into small pieces.
-After sun drying, these samples were put in electrical oven at 600C till the constant dry weight was achieved and weighing with the help of electronic balance and then converted in to g m-2.
+After sun drying, these samples were put in electric oven at 600⁰C till the constant dry weight was achieved and weighing with the help of electronic balance and then converted in to g m-2.

 2.3 Chemical Analysis: